bnarath/Toronto_Rental_ETL_Project/README.md

 # Toronto Rental ETL Project
 <img src="Toronto_Rental_ETL_Project/Images/toronto.jpg" alt="Headline" width="1000"/>

 While Toronto is a beautiful place to live, no one would claim it is easy to find a place to rent in Toronto.
-To help current and potenial Toronto residents better understand rental options available to them, we created a database containing the most recent rental listings as well other indicators of it what might be like to live at each address.
+To help current and potential Toronto residents better understand rental options available to them, we created a database containing the most recent rental listings as well other indicators of what it might be like to live at each address.

 The following outlines the process for extracting, tranforming and loading data into the database.